 - Short observations

-The first 3 classes have deadlines at 1 February, 1 June or 1 October each year, while proposals for ToO and Short observations can be submitted any time.
-More information regarding the EVN capabilities, the observing sessions, the proposal guidelines, and user support can be found on http://www.evlbi.org .
+The first 3 classes have deadlines on 1 February, 1 June or 1 October each year, while proposals for ToO and Short observations can be submitted any time.
+More information regarding the EVN capabilities, observing sessions, proposal guidelines, and user support can be found at http://www.evlbi.org .